 - Eating vegetables more than five days a week

-- Having breakfast every day
+- Having breakfast almost every day

 A score was calculated based on the consumption of these four healthy food categories to assess overall dietary health.
 Participants received three points for each type, resulting in a score ranging from 0 to 12.
 A higher score indicates healthier nutritional habits [22].

-6年後の生存率低下と有意に関連した疾病の有病数を、治療中疾病数としてまとめました。質問文は、現在治療中の病気はありますか?当てはまるものをすべて丸で囲んでくださいとしました。5つの疾病は、高血圧、脳血管障害、糖尿病、心臓病、そして肝臓病でした。治療疾病数は、0から5ポイントまでとしました。

-7)Treated Diseases
+8)Treated Diseases

-The frequency of diseases significantly linked to a decrease in survival rate after six years was summarized based on the number of treated diseases.
-The key question was whether any diseases were currently under treatment.
+The treated diseases significantly linked to a decrease in survival rate after three years were summarized based on the number of treated diseases.
 The five diseases included in the study were hypertension, cerebrovascular disease, diabetes, heart disease, and liver disease.
 The score for the number of diseases being treated ranged from 0 to 5 points.

-8)寝たきりの状態

-要介護度は、初期調査と3年後に求めた。2001年9月、厚生労働省が考案した公的評価ツールを用いて、高齢者の健康状態を把握するために介護度が用いられた。このツールは、最も軽い程度(軽度のサポートが必要)から最も重度の程度(包括的なケアが必要)までの6つのレベルで構成されています。私たちの分析では、ケアを受けていない回答者のスコアは0点でしたが、回答者は最も軽い度合いで割り当てられた場合は1点、最も重度の度合いに設定されている場合は6点でした。

-8)Bedridden status
+9)Bedridden Status

 In September 2001 and 2004, a public assessment tool developed by the Japanese Ministry of Health, Labour, and Welfare was used to assess the bedridden status of elderly individuals.
-This tool includes six levels ranging from mild support to comprehensive care.
+This tool includes six levels ranging from mild support to comprehensive care[3].
 In our analysis, a respondent who required no care was scored as zero, while a score of one indicated the lightest degree of care, and a score of six indicated the most severe degree.

-2-2. プライバシー

-多摩市と首都大学東京は、プライバシーと機密の保護に関する協定を締結しました。ここでは、相互の守秘義務が厳格に守られていることが明確化されています。すべての分析データは、引き続き ID のみでサポートされます。本調査は、2000年9月16日に首都大学大学院倫理委員会の同意を得て実施した。

-2-2.
-Privacy
+4. Privacy

 The Tama City local government and the Tokyo Metropolitan University have signed an agreement to protect privacy and confidentiality.
 Both parties strictly enforce mutual confidentiality, and all analysis data is supported by ID only.
 The survey was conducted on September 16, 2000, with the consent of the Tokyo Metropolitan University Graduate School of Ethics Committee.

-2.3. データ解析

-データは、Statistical Package for the Social Sciences(SPSSおよびAMOS)バージョン27ソフトウェア[IBM、ニューヨーク、ニューヨーク、米国]を使用して分析しました。カテゴリ間の関係はカイ二乗検定またはケンダールτ検定によって決定され、定量的比較は一元配置分散分析を使用して行われました。潜在変数を用いた仮説モデルの因果構造を明らかにする手法として、共分散構造分析23,24)を用いた。モデルで使用された潜在変数は、最尤法を使用したバリマックス回転による探索的因子分析によって決定されました。因果構造解析では、モデルの適合度指数はNFI(Normed fit index)、1FI(Incremental fit index)、RMSEA(近似の二乗平均平方根誤差)であった。すべての推定値は標準化された定数です。統計学的に有意な差は5%以下であった。

-2-3.
-Data Analysis
+5. Data Analysis

 The data was analyzed using IBM's Statistical Package for the Social Sciences (SPSS and AMOS) Version 27 software.
 The relationship between categories was determined using the chi-square test or the Kendahl τ test.
 Quantitative comparisons were made using a one-way analysis of variance.
 Covariance structure analysis was used to clarify the causal structure of the hypothetical model with latent variables[23,24].
 The latent variables in the model were determined by exploratory factor analysis with varimax rotation using the maximum likelihood method.
 In the causal structure analysis, the model's goodness-of-fit was assessed using NFI (Normed Fit Index), IFI (Incremental Fit Index), and RMSEA (Root Mean Square Error of Approximation).
 All estimates were standardized constants.
-The statistically significant difference was considered as 5% or less.
+The statistically significant difference was considered as 1% or less.

-3. 結果

-3-1. 分析対象数

-表1に被験者の性別と年齢層を示します。65歳から84歳までの被験者8,16,2人の合計数(男性3,851人、女性4,311人)を分析した。この研究で使用されたすべての変数の性別による分布は、以前の研究で詳細に説明されています。

-[12,14,25]。

-3. Results
+Ⅲ. Results

-3-1.
-Analysis Targets Number
+1. Analysis Targets Number